Mindfulness Hacks

 Feel the warmth of water on your hands, different types of lights reflecting from the surface of bubbles and clunking of pans in the bottom of the sink.

-Focus on the count of your breath while folding the laundry.
-Pay some attention to the clean and tidy clothes, feel of the fabric and light smell of detergent in the washed clothes.
+Focus on counting your breath while folding the laundry.
+Pay attention to the clean and tidy clothes, the feel of the fabric, and the light smell of detergent in the washed clothes.

-Put something soothing like classical or soft music and turn off the radio.
-Pay attention to yourself, feel your spine growing tall.
-Feel your hands feeling relax while gripping the wheel too tightly and if you think your mind is wandering then bring it back to the point that you were focusing.
+Put on something soothing, like classical or soft music, and turn off the radio.
+Pay attention to yourself.
+Feel your spine grow tall.
+Feel your hands relax while gripping the wheel too tightly.
+If you think your mind is wandering, bring it back to the point where you focus.

 In the Gym.